ThanhDat22/UMSL_4760_Project/Project_6/thanh.6/README.md

-# **Resource Management**
+# **Paging**

 ## **Description**

 - This project is about resource management inside an operating system.
 - The multiple user processes through shared memory and a message queue.
-- It tracks time using a shared clock and manages resource allocation while avoiding and resolving deadlocks.
+- Multiple user processes interact through shared memory and message queues to request
+  - read and write access to memory pages
+  - page fault handling for memeory not currently loaded
+  - page eviction strategy when frames are full
+  - frame table management

 ## **Compilation**